Alfred Rouse: Return to work

 On 30 July 1919, a doctor examining Rouse observed that, while he would not allow his knee to be flexed by more than 30 percent, he now suffered no long-term disability from the head wound he had suffered in battle.
 This doctor could find no physical reason for Rouse's limitation of his knee movement.
 As such, this was ascribed to neurosis and his pension, which since September 1918 had been twenty-seven shillings and sixpence per week, was decreased to twelve shillings per week with effect from 17 September 1919.
 In August 1920, a final examination revealed his head injury had completely healed and the limitations of his knee movement had decreased dramatically.
 Rouse's pension was terminated the following month, with his receiving a final lump payment of £41.
 5s.
 0d. in settlement of all his injury claims.

 In an effort to regain his health and mobility, Rouse became an active member of a local tennis club.
 Beginning in 1920, he also undertook a number of jobs which required a degree of physical exertion.
 Many of these jobs involved the use of vehicles, resulting in Rouse's becoming a moderately skilled mechanic.
 The same year, he also began to conduct illicit affairs in which he—invariably posing as a single man—seduced any woman or girl he found attractive.
-The first known woman he seduced was a 14-year-old Edinburgh girl whom he impregnated at age 15, then abandoned, leaving the girl to give birth to their child in a home for unwed mothers.
+The first known person he seduced was a 14-year-old Edinburgh girl whom he impregnated at age 15, then abandoned, leaving the girl to give birth to their child in a home for unwed mothers.
 Four years later, in 1925, Rouse began an affair with a Hendon-based domestic servant named Nellie Tucker.
 In 1928, Tucker gave birth to a baby girl; shortly thereafter, Tucker obtained a child support order (the first of many by various women) against Rouse.

 In June 1929, Rouse found employment as a commercial traveller for a Leicester-based firm which primarily sold braces and garters, typically at locations around the South Coast and the Midlands.
 This employment earned Rouse £4 a week, with expenses paid each Friday, and a sales commission paid every month.
 Through this employment, Rouse managed to earn sufficient money for him and his wife to obtain a mortgage on a house on Buxted Road in the London borough of Friern Barnet.
 Furthermore, in the summer of 1930, he also purchased a 1928 Morris Minor.